0wulf/0wulf.github.io/blog/picoCTF-learnings.md

 :%!xxd -r
 ```

-This trick is useful for escalating privileges.
+This trick (piping things in vim with `:%!`) is useful for escalating privileges.
 It allows to pop a shell when user has permissions over vim binary.